lumicks/pylake/docs/examples/kymo_markers/kymo_markers.rst

 Convert kymograph coordinates to basepairs using markers
 --------------------------------------------------------

-In this notebook we use two red markers with known coordinates on a kymograph to convert coordinates from micrometers to base pair.
+In this notebook we use two red markers with known coordinates on a kymograph to convert coordinates from micrometers to base pairs.
 The workflow is as follows:

 - Determine the location of the red markers using a peak detection algorithm on the red channel